SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/07-Queries.md

 - If we have an array of documents and the documents are not found, it will return an empty array.

-- If there are two populate methods, populate same field, second populate will override the first one.
+- If there are two populate methods, populate the same field, the second populate will override the first one.

 We can populate based on a **condition**: